mustached-pi/mustached-pi-music/README.md

-# Moka
+# Mustached Pi Music

-Moka is a personal project for a simple and modern PHP framework.
+Mustached Pi Music is a little music streamer with an integrated web player.
+Based on the latest web technologies such as PHP5.5, HTML5, MongoDB, Bootstrap and JQuery

 ## Getting started